Onion downy mildew

 - In moist conditions a white, and later purplish mould develops on affected parts of the leaf

-- This, in turn, is commonly followed by darker mould growth of other leaf-infecting fungi
+- This, in turn, is commonly followed by darker mould growth of other leaf-colonising fungi

 - Bulbs can also be infected and often sprout prematurely or shrivel in store

 - Avoid overcrowded crops, damp conditions and sheltered sites, and maintain good weed control to ensure airflow through the crop

 - It is recommended to remove and dispose of affected plants and avoid replanting with onions or shallots for five years

 - It is important not to allow any bulbs to remain in the soil from year to year.
 The fungus remains dormant in infected bulbs, producing spores in the spring which spread the disease to newly sown plants

 - Any soft, mouldy or otherwise suspect onion sets should not be planted